lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ---
-title: Composite ML-DSA for use in X.509 Public Key Infrastructure and CMS
+title: Composite ML-DSA for use in X.509 Public Key Infrastructure
 abbrev: Composite ML-DSA
 docname: draft-ietf-lamps-pq-composite-sigs-latest